-The Extropian art scene requires only that no-one can prove your art has measurably harmed them, and that you have a patron to fund you.
-Extropia contains 10 million of the most diverse minds in the solar system; whatever you make, someone will be interested.
+The Extropian legal system allows for a virtually unrestricted art scene.
+Extropia contains 10 million of the most diverse minds in the solar system; whatever you make, odds are someone will be interested.

 Eden is the latest piece by infamous neo-primate simulspace designer Rough-Hands.
 The simulspace environment simulates a placid garden with no natural dangers; it is itself uninteresting.
 The provocative aspect of the sim is that two "virtuals" (egos born into a simulspace, unaware of the outside world) inhabit the garden.
 Named Adam and Eve, they live in the equivalent of exalt morphs, with one important modification: heightened religiosity.
 They have developed an intuitive, pantheistic religion, in which everything is given meaning or purpose.